We existto love God; to love church; love love Ilford.

 We believe the Gospel is central to everything.
 At Cranbrook Baptist Church, it is all about Jesus!

 The gospel is the power of God.
 When it is declared compellingly from the Scriptures, amazing things happen.
-Lives are changed, hardened idolatries flee the human heart, families are restored, neighbourhoods are renewed, and whole cities can be changed.
+People are set free, sicknesses are healed, families/relationships are restored, neighbourhoods are renewed, and whole cities are changed.
 So we will preach the gospel.
 We will counsel with the gospel.
 We will celebrate the gospel in song.
 We will remember the gospel with bread and cup.
 We will learn to live in light of the gospel in every sphere of life.
 From our personal lives, to our homes, to our neighbourhoods, to the vocations we take in the city.
 The gospel not only saves us, it changes us, and its goal is not merely a saved people, but a redeemed creation (Romans 8).
 It is through this gospel that the sovereign Lord accomplishes His great work of salvation.
 Therefore, the gospel will be central to all that we do as a people.
 Our desire is to see a people whose personal lives, families, and vocations are marked by the work of Christ on the Cross.

 In the Gospel we meet a God who has acted decisively in the life, death and resurrection of Jesus to redeem and restore people to Himself.
 Jesus lives the life we could not live, dies the death that we deserve to die, and is raised from the dead and revealed to be the King over all creation.
 This was no arbitrary event in history; it is the decisive work of God through which He is redeeming everything that is broken in our world.